-They call it the Manchester Method.
-It’s a practice-based approach to teaching and learning taught at the University of Manchester’s Alliance Manchester Business School in northern England.
-“As with all MBA programs,” says Christopher Healy, the school’s head of MBA marketing and recruitment, “we will teach students about the fundamentals in business, such as strategy, finance, marketing, and economics.
+Their teaching style is known as the “Manchester Method;” a practice-based approach to learning.
+“As with all MBA programs,” says Christopher Healy, the school’s head of MBA marketing and recruitment, “we teach students about the fundamentals in business, such as strategy, finance, marketing, and economics.
 What we also do is allow our students to put that learning into practice whilst they are studying for an MBA.”

-The average age of students in the MBA program is 29, Healy says, with students generally having between six and seven years (and a minimum of three years) of professional experience upon enrollment.
-About 25% of applicants are accepted, and GMAT scores vary: “We do not believe in having a minimum GMAT score, as we look at all characteristics of our MBAs,” Healy says.
+The average age of students in the program is 29, Healy says, with students generally having between six and seven years (and a minimum of three years) of professional experience upon enrollment.
+About 38% of applicants are accepted, and GMAT scores vary: “We do not believe in having a minimum GMAT score, as we look at all characteristics of our MBAs,” Healy says.

 The Manchester MBA is an 18-month program with the option of also completing in 15 months or even as few as 12 months.
-The 18-month program allows MBAs to take all core courses, Healy says, a selection of electives both in Manchester and in Dubai, Singapore, Hong Kong, Shanghai, and Sao Paulo, all three consultancy projects, an internship, and an international exchange.
+The 18-month program allows MBAs to take all core courses, Healy says, a selection of electives both in Manchester and in Dubai, Singapore, Hong Kong, and Shanghai, all three consultancy projects, an internship, and an international exchange.
 The 15-month program offers all of that apart from the international exchange, while the 12-month program means taking electives sooner in the program, and not taking an internship.

+MBAs can specialize with their electives in areas such as finance, leadership, marketing, technology, projects, and HR.
 “We believe the Manchester MBA is a transformational experience that can allow our students to come from a specific industry or job function and completely change direction after graduation,” he says.
-“This is because of three factors: our teaching, the exposure to new industries on the MBA, and through working with our MBA careers team.”
+“This is because of three factors: our teaching, the exposure to new industries on the MBA, and through working with our MBA careers team,” says Healy.